 By regularly updating your inventory template with sold items, you can easily see when it's time to restock on popular products.
 This helps prevent stock shortages and ensures that your customers will have access to their favorite items.

-4. Streamline tax preparation
+4. Simplify tax preparation